rht-labs/lodestar-deployment/README.md

 # Open Management Portal - Deployment

 This repository both bootstraps and manages the deployment lifecycle of the Open Management Portal across multiple versions.
-It contains a manifest which controls the release version of all individual components of OMP.
+It contains a manifest which controls the release version of all individual components of Lodestar.
 It is meant to be used with Argo CD.

 ## Bootstrapping